 - Subsidized student loan interest is deferred while enrolled in at least half-time/part-time status (6 credits)

-- Current subsidized and unsubsidized loans interest rates are fixed at 3.76%
+- Current subsidized and unsubsidized loans interest rates are fixed at 3.76% with a cap of 8.25%

 - Effective July 1, 2012 - subsidized loans are no longer eligible for interest subsidy during the 6-month grace period